w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping.md

 As a result, CR1000 TOA5 is a strong candidate to exercise CSV data mapping decisions before defining normative TD requirements.

+#### Semantic Mapping Concerns

+This subsection groups exercises where interoperability depends primarily on explicit TD-level meaning, mapping intent, and domain semantics.

-#### Exercise 1: Illustrating Tabular Wire Data vs TD DataSchema Semantics
+##### Exercise 1: Illustrating Tabular Wire Data vs TD DataSchema Semantics

 Using the CR1000 example, consider the following simplified TOA5-style payload: